tjdavies/RDX/README.md

 ```

 In its raw form working with this structure is a bit clumsy.
 Wrapping it in a helper takes the pain away but still keeps it pure.

+- map: accepts a function that updates the app state
+- addEffect: adds an effect to the list of effects
+- chain: composes actions together
+- log: prints the current state and effects list
+- fold: returns the raw data. (only really needed for testing)

 ## Examples